renpy/renpy/sphinx/source/model.rst

 .. var:: config.gl_blend_func = { ... }

-    A dictionaryt used to map a blend mode name to a blend function.
-The blend modes are suppled to the blend func property, given below.
+    A dictionary used to map a blend mode name to a blend function.
+The blend modes are supplied to the blend func property, given below.

 The default blend modes are::